The VSA serves sheriffs and deputies throughout Virginia

 - Sheriffs are Constitutional Officers elected pursuant to Article 7.
 Section 4 of the Constitution of Virginia.

-- Virginia has 123 elected sheriffs, and 8,469 deputy sheriffs that are members of the Virginia Sheriffs’ Association.
+- Virginia has 123 elected sheriffs and over 8,300 sheriffs, deputy sheriffs and sheriff’s office staff that are members of the Virginia Sheriffs’ Association.

 - Sheriffs are responsible for running all local jails and several of the regional jails in Virginia.
 The local inmate average daily population is around 28,000 inmates.